mtaxot/adaboost-trading-system/README.md

 Note: Firstly, I should say something about this program and its implementation motivation.

+Investment has certain risks, be wised with your decision.
+I have never apply this program to real market now.

 As we all know stock market is unpredictable, and somewhat stochastic.
 That's why I don't "precict" its price ups and downs.
 This program is not mean to achieve 90%-100% accuracy